 We strive to meet our clients where they are at without judgement, but with care, confidence, and wisdom to help them make positive changes and take steps forward.
 We utilize an eclectic and holistic approach and strive to work personally with every client according to their specific needs.
-We specialize in a variety of helpful treatment modalities, including but not limited to Christian Counseling, Cognitive Behavioral Therapy (CBT), Experiential Therapy, Eye Movement Desensitization Reprocessing (EMDR), Emotionally Focused Therapy (EFT), Dialectical Behavior Therapy (DBT), Play Therapy, and Intensive Outpatient Therapy.
-We are pleased to be different from most therapeutic centers and from many therapists because we believe clients come to us seeking professional help and advice and that they are looking for direction to help them navigate their discomfort or circumstances.
+We specialize in a variety of helpful treatment modalities, including but not limited to Christian Counseling, Cognitive Behavioral Therapy (CBT), Experiential Therapy, Eye Movement Desensitization Reprocessing (EMDR), Emotionally Focused Therapy (EFT), Dialectical Behavior Therapy (DBT), Play Therapy, Recreational Therapy, and Intensive Outpatient Therapy.
+We are pleased to be different from most therapeutic centers and from many therapists because we believe clients come to us seeking help and advice and that they are looking for direction to help them navigate their discomfort or circumstances.
 Our clients are wanting sound therapeutic interventions, strategies, and skills.
-Therefore, they want us, the professionals, to give them advice and expertise whenever warranted or needed.
+Therefore, they want us, the professionals and specialists, to give them advice and expertise whenever warranted or needed.
 We do this with the utmost care and concern and never impose our values or methods upon anyone.
 However, whenever it is applicable we are not afraid to speak the truth in love and offer the guidance and direction our clients truly need.
+We believe we can and do integrate our Christian faith and clinical backgrounds well and without having to sacrifice either in the help we offer our clients.
 If you’re ready to experience not just a listening ear but also therapeutically sound advice, then we are glad you found us!

 5 Phase Intensive Process

-While we customize our program for every client, we regularly guide our intensive clients through the following process:
+While we customize our program for every person or family that attends in order to meet their specific needs, we regularly guide our intensive clients through the following process:

 - Information Gathering – Obtaining all necessary information before pressing forward is critical to building towards success.
 This is the step where we get it all out on the table.